myabc/bundler-pain-points/pain_points/01_slide.md

 .notes Here's my run down of the top 3 Bundler pain points.

 !SLIDE center
-# And no they don't include <br/>`Fetching source index…`
+# (and no they don’t include <br/>`Fetching source index…`)

 .notes That's largely resolved with the recent launch of Bundler 1.1.

-!SLIDE smbullets incremental
+!SLIDE bullets incremental
 # My top 3 Bundler Pain Points

 - Lack of Optional Groups
 - Lack of Overridable Version Dependencies
-- Declaring a Dependency more than Once:
+- Declaring a Dependency more than Once